Beard Powder, or what it really is; the simple food-grade diatomaceous earth – is getting to become quite a topic around the beard scene.

 They sell this “beard powder” for up to 500% higher price than what you can buy it as normal diatomaceous earth.

 Yes.
 500% higher price margin.
-And it’s the same stuff in glass jar.
+And it’s the same stuff in a glass jar.
 People buy this from left to right and don’t realize that they’re being scammed.

-Now obviously the beard powder brand is a massive scam, and you can get the same stuff really for fraction of the price without it saying “beard powder” in it…
+Now obviously the beard powder brand is a massive scam, and you can get the same stuff really for fraction of the price without it saying “beard powder” in it.

-…But does the beard powder (diatomaceous earth) actually help you grow beard?
+But does the beard powder (diatomaceous earth) actually help you grow beard?

-Can Diatomaceous Earth Stimulate Beard Growth?
+Can Diatomaceous Earth Grow Beard?

-…But let me tell you that they say this with absolutely no scientific validity.
+But let me tell you that they say this with absolutely no scientific validity.

-Although each gram of beard hair has 90mcg of silica, this doesn’t necessarily mean that eating silica rich diatomaceous earth would straight on go to the beard follicles and cause new hair to sprout.
+Although each gram of beard hair has 90mcg of silica, this doesn’t necessarily mean that eating silica-rich diatomaceous earth would straight on go to the beard follicles and cause new hair to sprout.

-…And many women claim the same for their hair and nails after silica use.
+And many women claim the same for their hair and nails after silica use.

-Bottom line is that anecdotally diatomaceous earth does help many men to grow better beards and women to grow hair and skin faster, there still isn’t any actual research to back this up…
+Bottom line is that anecdotally diatomaceous earth does help many men to grow better beards and women to grow hair and skin faster, there still isn’t any actual research to back this up.

-…And you most certainly don’t need to spend crazy amounts of money on beard powder when you can get the same exact stuff for 2 bucks for pound instead of almost $20.
+And you most certainly don’t need to spend crazy amounts of money on beard powder when you can get the same exact stuff for roughly two bucks per pound instead of almost $20.